 - Use a phone?
 Phone expense.

-- Bought a course to learn something business-related?
+- Did you buy a course to learn something business-related?
 Education expense.

 - Use Marmalead?
 Software expense.

 Quickbooks will have standard account names, and you’ll just need to choose the most fitting one for your transactions.

 Common Tax Deductions for Etsy Sellers

 Etsy sellers might not be aware of several common tax deductions that can benefit their business and help them save money come tax time.
 These common deductions include:

 - Home Office Expenses: If you use a part of your home exclusively for business, you can deduct expenses like mortgage interest, insurance, utilities, repairs, and depreciation.

 - Supplies and Materials: Costs for materials used to make your products are deductible.

 - Shipping Costs: Postage, shipping materials, and delivery fees can be deducted.